roowahoo/Assignment-2-React/01-dating-app/README.md

 [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used for navbar and CSS in margins/padding.

-[Reactstrap](https://reactstrap.github.io/components/form/) input and label were used to render form in FindProfiles.js.
+[Reactstrap](https://reactstrap.github.io/components/form/) input,label,row,col were used for forms.

 [Lucid](lucid.app) was used for drawing structure.